The Super Bowl prop bet universe has evolved. Amid the myriad of unique offerings, however, one thing has remained constant.

 The conclusion?
 Well, everyone does their own thing, and one color truly hasn’t stood out.

-Perhaps the most shocking realization is that red, everyone’s childhood Gatorade favorite, has not had a single moment.
+Perhaps the most shocking realization is that red, a longstanding favorite of the public, has not had a single moment.

 Here is a breakdown of Gatorade colors dumped on winning coaches since Super Bowl 35: